JustAnotherHeroRiding/What-The-Key/WTKReactNative/What the key Extensions.md

 ##### Keep working on it so that all types are displayed correctly as we just expanded the scale data type, so all types need to tested
 - Learn more link that will open the study page #DONE
 - On the theory of the day widget, there should be a couple of examples such as position one of the scales, notes/interval columns, name of the theory topic
+- notes/intervals added #DONE
+- name and description #DONE
+- Format the name so that it is not in camelCase
 - Manually test to see if the correct type will be preselected with all 4 theory types

 #### Scale description